Take your pick of foreign language courses at Delhi University for the academic session 2023-2024.

 Part-time Language Courses in DU

-If you want to seek admission in a part-time course, you should contact the college conducting those programs.
+If you want to seek admission to a part-time course, you should contact the college conducting those programs.

-Admission is usually through marks obtained in the 12th class, but sometimes, colleges also organize entrance.
+Admission is usually through marks obtained in the 12th class, but colleges sometimes organize entrance.

 In most cases, the existing students of the college get the preference.